Go Back Up

 Conclusion

 Small businesses are looking for health benefit alternatives to help employees with their individually-purchased health insurance.
-One way to help is by setting up a medical reimbursement plan, such as a Healthcare Reimbursement Plan or HRP.
+One way to help is by setting up a medical reimbursement plan, such as an HRA.

 Christina Merhar